Dennis-F-Brodfsky/diffusion_exp/README.md

 # diffusion_exp
-diffusion-RL project which is running on enviroments
+diffusion-RL project which is running on enviroments:

-Linux Ubuntu 20.04 with GPU Nvidia 3090;
+Linux Ubuntu 20.04 with GPU NVIDIA GeForce 3090;

 Python version: 3.7